wingify/wingify.github.io/_posts/2013-11-25-e2e-testing-with-webdriverjs-jasmine.markdown

 Hope this helps you get started.
 So what are you waiting for, lets write some end-to-end tests!

+Using a e2e testing stack you want to share?
+Let us know in the comments.

 ## Links & references

 - WebDriverJS user guide: [https://code.google.com/p/selenium/wiki/WebDriverJs](https://code.google.com/p/selenium/wiki/WebDriverJs)